rv64m/dotfiles/README.md

 })
 ```

-After enabling the markdown function and restarting, it will automatically install Treesitter's markdown syntax highlighting and prettier for formatting.
+After enabling the markdown function and restarting, it will automatically install Treesitter\'s markdown syntax highlighting and prettier for formatting.

 It adds the `:MarkdownPreview` command to preview markdown files in real time.